mohammedawwad22/Industrial-Electric-Water-Heater/README.md

 ## Industrial-Electric-Water-Heater
 ### Swift Act Internship Project

-##### This project designed by State Machine based on TTOS Using PIC16F877A and documented by Doxygen
+##### This is my submission project for Swift Act Internship Q3 " Electric Water Heater " It's designed by state machine based on time-triggered co-operative scheduler Using PIC16F877A and documented by Doxygen